 The new law will likely be tested in court, although many family law attorneys say they know of no cases filed under the new rules that have been decided.
 Alimony cases tend to be slower, as judges must first decide if there’s enough evidence to move forward with a full hearing.

-The Micklin Law Group is a New Jersey law firm specializing in men’s rights during a divorce.
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on men’s rights during a divorce.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with securing alimony for men.
+Brad has experience working with securing alimony for men.
 You can read more on this topic by visiting our Alimony Blog.
-To set up a free consultation, call 973-562-0100.
+To set up a consultation, call 973-562-0100.